AdobeDocs/dynamic-media-classic.en/help/using/personal-setup.md

 ## Desktop

 * **Clear Image Cache**: Removes all Adobe Dynamic Media cached image files from your computer.
-* **Clear Asset Cache**: Removes all Adobe Dynamic Media caches asset files from your computer.
+* **Clear Asset Cache**: Removes all Adobe Dynamic Media cached asset files from your computer.

 Besides clearing the image and asset cache using the desktop app, you can manually clear the cache directly from the file system.
 Based on your operating system, navigate to the following: